LaurinZubler/sa-documentation/chapters/research.typ

 #global.paragraph(
   "Technology Development",
   [
-    Gernez et al. @Gernez.2020 explore the current status of Augmented Reality technology, noting that it is still in the early stages of development.
+    Gernez et al. explore the current status of Augmented Reality technology @Gernez.2020, noting that it is still in the early stages of development.
 They suggest that AR could play a significant role in future maritime workspaces.
 Drawing a parallel with the evolution of mobile phones, they foresee an expansion in AR functionalities as technology progresses.
 This analogy is visually represented in @technology_development, where the current state of AR technology, exemplified by the Microsoft HoloLens, is compared to early mobile phones.
 They predict that, much like with mobile phones, the advancement of AR hardware will lead to a broader spectrum of applications and uses.

     #figure(
-      image("/images/research/technology_development.png", width: 60%),
+      image("/images/research/technology_development_edit.png", width: 90%),
       caption: [Technology development comparasion of mobile phones and AR displays by Gernez et al. @Gernez.2020] ) <technology_development>
   ]
 )

-#global.todo("Anderer Titel? finde nicht so passend")
+#pagebreak()

 === Applications
-#global.todo("frider: cite am ende des satzes.
-Bei allen, nur hier??")

 #global.paragraph(
   "AR Effectivity Evaluation",
   [
-    @Laera.2023b Laera et al. evaluated an AR-based interface for sailing navigation and compared it to regular 2D sailing instruments.
+    Laera et al. evaluated an AR-based interface for sailing navigation and compared it to regular 2D sailing instruments @Laera.2023b.
 They conducted a user study (n=45) in an virtual reality simulated environment.
 They measured the reaction time and subjective metrics using user experience questionnaires.\
     Their results show that the AR-based interface outperformed common instruments in terms of reaction time, cognitive load, system usability and user experience.
   ]
 )